 Dwarf Fortress has two main game types: Fortress Mode and Adventure Mode.
 In Fortress Mode, the player takes command of a group of Dwarves as they attempt to survive countless dangers in order to mine out the wealth of their chosen point of embark.
 The game progresses in real-time, with the ability to pause in order to make commands.
 Characteristics of Dwarven life include ubiquitous alcohol dependency, and a high predisposition towards manic depression.
 Adventure Mode plays like a very open-world Roguelike game, where the player is given control of a single character and can travel through the world, completing quests and exploring places such as fortresses they’ve previously built during past games in that same world.

 Everything in Dwarf Fortress is represented by a variation of ASCII characters, called “code page 437”, and this fact has contributed heavily to the game’s steep learning curve.
 The player views the game from above, looking at a flat slice of the world at a certain elevation.
-Similar to texture packs in Minecraft, Tilesets work to make the game look more modern, by replacing the ascii characters with more recognizable sprites.
+Similar to texture packs in Minecraft, Tilesets work to make the game look more modern, by replacing the ASCII characters with more recognizable sprites.

-Due in part to the steep learning curve, and also because of the long but steady development cycle, Dwarf Fortress has gained a dedicated and enthusiastic fanbase of players, who generate quite a sizable amount of fan content.
+Due in part to the steep learning curve and long but steady development cycle, Dwarf Fortress has gained a dedicated and enthusiastic fanbase of players, who generate quite a sizable amount of fan content.
 An official forum, founded in 2008, has about 50,000 members as of 2013.
-Of particular note is Dwarf Fortress’s unique form of Let’s Play, most often called a Succession or Bloodline game.
+Of particular note is Dwarf Fortress’s unique form of Let’s Play, most often called a “Succession” or “Bloodline” game.
 In these games, a group of players each take charge of a single fortress for a certain amount of time (usually a single in-game year), then pass the save onto the next person in line.
 It is traditional during these games to write updates (often role-playing as a Dwarf living in the fort) based upon the player’s experiences during that year.
 In late 2006, a group of DF players on the Something Awful forums began Boatmurdered, which would later become the most well-known Succession game ever played, and put Dwarf Fortress on the map.
 References to the LP are still commonly seen within the community.